flashbots/contender/README.md

 ## Installation

-To install the Contender CLI, you need to have the [Rust toolchain](https://rustup.rs/) installed on your system.
+To install the Contender CLI, you need to have the [Rust toolchain](https://rustup.rs/) and [libsqlite3-dev](https://packages.debian.org/sid/libsqlite3-dev) installed on your system.
 Then install from github:

 ```bash
 cargo install --git https://github.com/flashbots/contender --bin contender